assansanogo/deepstreamer/detailed_test1.md

 `````

-## step 7: set the state of the pipeline to void/null
+## step 7: Set the state of the pipeline to void/null
 `pipeline.set_state(Gst.State.PLAYING)`